By Dr. Andrew Hertler, Rani Khetarpal and Ashley Ridlon

 The CMS Innovation Center has proposed a new five-year voluntary value-based oncology model called Oncology Care First (OCF).
-Replacing the Oncology Care Model (OCM), OCF would kick off in January 2021 and include several key changes designed to increase risk, cash flow and predictability for practices, while reducing administrative burden.
+Replacing the Oncology Care Model (OCM), OCF would include several key changes designed to increase risk, cash flow and predictability for practices, while reducing administrative burden.
 Those changes were highlighted in a Nov.
 4 listening session that CMS held with stakeholders:

 - A stronger push toward two-sided risk, with CMS considering requiring all current OCM participants to enter two-sided risk in year one and otherwise limiting time for new practices in an upside-only track before moving to one of the two higher-risk tracks.
 This is consistent with the agency's goal of having 100% of Medicare payments in two-sided risk arrangements by 2025.